Aurukun Commissioners

 Commissioner Ada Panawya Woolla

-In September 2014 Aurukun Commissioner Woolla was appointed to the Special Taskforce on Domestic and Family Violence in Queensland.
-The Taskforce was established by the then Premier Campbell Newman and was chaired by the Honourable Quentin Bryce AD CVO, former Governor-General of Australia.
-On 26 January 2015 Aurukun Commissioner Woolla was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
+In September 2014 Commissioner Woolla was appointed to the Special Taskforce on Domestic and Family Violence in Queensland, established by former QLD Premier Campbell Newman and chaired by the Honourable Quentin Bryce AD CVO and former Governor-General of Australia.
+On 26 January 2015 she was awarded the Medal of the Order of Australia (OAM) for her services to the community.
+In September 2018 she was appointed to the Queensland First Children and Families Board, which oversees the implementation of “Our Way” – a generational strategy and “Changing Tracks,” an action plan for Aboriginal and Torres Strait Islander children and families (2017 – 2019).

 Commissioner Dereck Walpo